 A number of overseas developments were, or would soon retrospectively become, of particular interest to Australians. for example:

 In the southern states of Australia the national game of football achieved new heights in popularity.
 Enhancing this, the VFL finals series proved to be one of the most exciting ever.
 In the semi finals Richmond overcame Geelong, and minor premiers Carlton downed Collingwood.
 The clash for the flag between Carlton and Richmond, which took two matches to resolve, is covered here.

 Arguably the main event in the VFA in 1921 was the withdrawal from the competition after eight rounds of North Melbourne, which made an ultimately unsuccessful bid to join the VFL.
 Williamstown won the premiership with a 3 goal victory over Footscray in the decisive match.

 East Perth were still the team to beat in Western Australia.
 The Royals overcame East Fremantle by 31 points to register their third consecutive premiership triumph.
 In 1921 the WAFL introduced a fairest and best player award, the Sandover Medal.
-The inaugural recipient was Subiaco ruckman Tom Outridge, although in 1997 a retrospective award was made to Perth's Cyril Hoft who had originally finished second to Outridge after an umpires' poll.
+The inaugural recipient was Subiaco ruckman Tom Outridge, although in 1997 a retrospective award was made to Perth's Cyril Hoft who had originally tied witb Outridge before being placed second after an umpires' poll.

 Other premierships went to Cananore (TFL), North Shore (NSWAFL), South Brisbane (QFL) and Waratahs (NTFL).